-DHCS and CDSS sponsor monthly technical assistance calls for county leadership regarding the Core Practice Model, the revised Medi-Cal Manual (2016), and related integrated practices.
-To request the conference call dial in number and passcode, please email KatieA@dhcs.ca.gov or KatieA@dss.ca.gov.
+The Department of Health Care Services (DHCS) and the California Department of Social Services (CDSS) sponsor monthly technical assistance calls for county leadership regarding the Core Practice Model, the revised Medi-Cal Manual (2016), and related integrated practices.
+To request the conference call dial-in number and passcode, please email KatieA@dhcs.ca.gov or KatieA@dss.ca.gov

 Guidance for Implementation

 Planning for an integrated Core Practice Model for child welfare and mental health practitioners begins with a vision and proceeds through a series of decisions and planned actions for implementation.